Beneficial Owner

 AUSTRAC’s reform guidance also explains that ownership can be direct or indirect, and that you should follow chains of ownership until you reach the individual beneficial owner.
 It also clarifies that control can exist without ownership, including through practical influence and established patterns of behaviour.

-Why beneficial ownership is a core AML CTF control
+Why Beneficial Ownership is a core AML CTF Control

 Beneficial ownership is one of the most important tools for preventing misuse of corporate vehicles.
 If you only deal with the signatory or front company, you may never identify the actual controller, the ultimate beneficiary, or the person directing the arrangement.